jaypalexa/baseballink/pages/magazine/vol_1_no_3/bi_vol_1_no_3_mcgwire_17_hr_behind.md

   </p>

   <p>
-    We are witnessing history as we watch this great slugger &mdash; he is the best there is and perhaps ever was &mdash; but a few more trips to the post-season would close out a Hall of Fame career in style.
+    We are witnessing history as we watch this great slugger&mdash;he is the best there is and perhaps ever was&mdash;but a few more trips to the post-season would close out a Hall of Fame career in style.
   </p>

   <p>
-    A World Championship, not another home run record &mdash; that's the story.
+    A World Championship, not another home run record&mdash;that's the story.
   </p>

   <p>